AlexPeret/websharper-cookbook-tutorial/articles/cookbook-chapter-03.md

 ```

-This code has a lot of WebSharper features that I want to highlight.
+This code has a lot of *WebSharper* features that I want to highlight.

-First, we are referencing the HTML template as we did before for the main HTML template.
+First, we are referencing the HTML template as we did before, for the main HTML template.

-WebSharper template system can transform an HTML file into the Doc abstraction.
+WebSharper template system can transform an HTML file into the `Doc` abstraction.
 This is a great feature as it allows for composition, as you can see in the Main function.

-Also, the template system can tie the Reactive Variables to the ws-var holes, making it possible to synchronize the value from the Reactive Variable with the respective DOM element.
+Also, the template system can tie the *Reactive Variables* to the `ws-var` holes, making it possible to synchronize the value from the Reactive Variable with the respective DOM element and backwards.

 Another cool feature is regarding the DOM element event handler.
-As you see, the template system provides a function for each ws-on\* attribute in the HTML template, so you can deal with the client events (refer to the OnLogin and OnLogout functions in the code).
+As you see, the template system provides a function for each `ws-on*` attribute in the HTML template, so you can deal with the client events (refer to the `OnLogin` and `OnLogout` functions in the code).

-There are two more features the worth highlighting.
-First one is regarded to the JQuery call.
-WebSharper has an extension system which provides bindings to existing Javascript libraries (although, the JQuery is built-in into the WebSharper's core), through the WIG language.
+There are two more features that worth highlighting.
+First one is regarded to the *JQuery* call.
+WebSharper has an extension system which provides bindings to existing Javascript libraries (although, the *JQuery* is built-in into the WebSharper's core), through the WIG language.

-The second one, is the View.
-The AlertBox function derives a Doc abstraction based on the current state of the rvStatusMsg parameter, a Reactive Variable.
+The second one, is the `View`.
+The `AlertBox` function returns a Doc abstraction based on the current state of the `rvStatusMsg` parameter, a *Reactive Variable*.

-Reactive Variables has a inner property to expose a View from it, which will change whenever the Reactive Variable's content change.
-A View is intended to be used at the DOM.
-In the AlertBox function, we are build the HTML dynamically, according to the rvStatusMsg content.
+*Reactive Variables* has a inner property to expose a *View* from it, which will change whenever the Reactive Variable's content change.
+A *View* is intended to be used at the DOM.
+In the `AlertBox` function, we are building the HTML dynamically, according to the `rvStatusMsg` content.

+> Tip: a View only takes effect if embedded into the DOM.
+If you want to take action whenever a *Reactive Variable* changes, use the `View.Sink` fuction, instead.

-Finally, change the Main.fs again to load this page:
+Finally, change the ***Main.fs*** again to load this page:

 ```fsharp
 ...